wizartik/SCARA_PROJECT/README.md

 # SCARA_PROJECT
 calculates trajectory of the each joint of the SCARA robot arm due to the specified G-code that is received from a G-code file
 <p>
-Path consists of ordered locii of points in the space (either the joint space or the operational space), which the robot should follow.
+Path consists of ordered containers of points in the space (either the joint space or the operational space), which the robot should follow.
 Trajectory is a path plus velocities and accelerations in its each point